-- Frozen or partially frozen turkeys, when cooked, will cause the hot oil to splatter or produce hot steam leading to burns. - Should a grease fire occur: - NEVER use water to extinguish it! - Get out and stay out!
+- When cooked, frozen or partially frozen turkeys will cause the hot oil to splatter or produce hot steam leading to burns. - Should a grease fire occur: - NEVER use water to extinguish it! - Get out and stay out!
 Once you're safely out of the house, call 911.